Mountain hare: Behaviour and ecology

 In southern parts of Finland, Norway, and Sweden, the mountain hare and the European hare compete for habitat.
 The European hare, being larger, is usually able to drive away the mountain hare, but is less adapted for living in snowy regions; its feet are smaller and its winter fur is a mixture of white and brown.
-While this winter fur is actually a very good camouflage in the coastal regions of Finland where the snow covers the shrubs only a short time, the mountain hare is better adapted for the snowier conditions of the inland areas.
-The two may occasionally cross.
+While this winter fur is good camouflage in the coastal regions of Finland where the snow covers the shrubs only a short time, the mountain hare is better adapted for the snowier conditions of the inland areas.
+The two species may occasionally hybridize, which combined with a warming climate has led to a decline in the mountain hare population as compared to that of the European hare.

 The Arctic hare (Lepus arcticus) was once considered a subspecies of the mountain hare, but it is now regarded as a separate species.
 Similarly, some scientists believe that the Irish hare should be regarded as a separate species.
 Fifteen subspecies are currently recognised.